ArthurChiao/arthurchiao.github.io/_posts/2020-08-13-cilium-clustermesh.md

 1. `cluster-name`: unique string across all clusters
 1. `cluster-id`: unique integer between 0~255 across all clusters
-1. `clustermesh-config`: directory containing all cilium-etcd configuration files of other clusters
+1. `clustermesh-config`: directory containing all cilium-etcd configuration files of other clusters (note that the **configuration file name** of each cluster must be the same as the **cluster name**)

 The **ideas behind these configurations** are: